shrinerb/shrine-cloudinary/README.md

 ### Metadata

-If you decide to do incoming transformations (processing which is done on the main file before it is saved to Cloudinary), shrine-cloudinary will automatically update format, size, width and height metadata for the uploaded file.
+If you decide to do incoming transformations (processing on upload), shrine-cloudinary will automatically update the extension, size, MIME type, width and height metadata for the uploaded file.

 ### Clearing storage